SuninKingdom/HydLoc/README.md

 Please cite the following paper for using HydLoc:
 Qixing Huang, Xingyu Chen, Yang Wang, Jinlong Li, Haiyan Liu,Yun Xie, Zong Dai, Xiaoyong Zou* and Zhanchao Li*.
-HydLoc: a tool for hydroxyproline and hydroxylysine sites prediction in the human proteome.
-CHEMOMETR INTELL LAB, 2019.
+HydLoc: a tool for hydroxyproline and hydroxylysine sites prediction in the human proteome. *CHEMOMETR INTELL LAB*, 2019.